jzhang512/Containerized_SHiELD_Workflow/README.md

 To run the whole workflow, you must run each image (we are currently working on a fully end-to-end solution).

-Default user-specified files and detailed information about running an image container for a specific stage can be found in a Markdown file in their respective directory.
+All default user-specified files and detailed information about running an image container for a specific stage can be found in a Markdown file in their respective directory.

 ## Published Images